nairitya03/cyberzero/README.md

 # Cyber Zero
 This is a Cybersecurity focused agentic Implementation of [Agent Zero AI framework](https://github.com/frdel/agent-zero).
 To Leverage full potential of this framework, use uncensored model with GPU.

+This is still work-in-progress project.

 ## Know Issuses
 - Does not work well with llama3.1 model.
-- When working with with uncensored model, sometimes get into infinte loop of AI-Human conversation.
+- When working with uncensored model, sometimes get into infinte loop of AI-Human conversation.

 ## NOTE:
 This is for Eductaion and Research purpose only.
 Use at your own risk.